An outbreak of locusts, spreading across parts of Africa, is threatening millions of people with hunger.

-Let’s examine how each of the above minerals play this role.
+Let’s examine how each of the above minerals plays this role.

 Phosphorus helps plants turn sunlight into energy, thereby facilitating its maturity and helping the development of roots and flowers.
 It also contributes to the robustness of a plant, helping it fight against stressors in the environment such as harsh weather.

 Potassium helps plants to fight disease and pests.
-It is one of those substances that strengthen a plant during its early growth phase, enabling it to store water and move substances such as starches, sugars and oils where they are required.
-When soil is low in phosphates, it slows down essential processes like root formation, reproductive development and synthesis of proteins.
+It is one of those substances that strengthen a plant during its early growth phase, enabling it to store water and move substances such as starches, sugars, and oils where they are required.
+When soil is low in phosphates, it slows down essential processes like root formation, reproductive development, and the synthesis of proteins.

-Calcium is another disease-fighting nutrient that helps plants build up its cell walls as well as roots and leaves.
+Calcium is another disease-fighting nutrient that helps plants build up their cell walls as well as roots and leaves.
 It also helps plants absorb nitrates, which are essential for growth.
-Due to this, calcium deficiencies in plants manifests in poor fruit, wilting leaves and weak roots.
+Due to this, calcium deficiencies in plants manifest in poor fruit, wilting leaves, and weak roots.

 Like humans, plants also need to absorb some trace minerals from the soil environment.
 While iron is essential for overall plant growth, specific trace minerals help with the development of specific parts of plants.
-Copper is needed for enzymes, boron for cell walls and zinc for leaves and stems.
-Manganese helps plants convert sunlight into energy, and so helps in sustaining its growth.
-Other trace minerals that matter to plant health include chlorine, nickel and molybdenum.
+Copper is needed for enzymes, boron for cell walls, and zinc for leaves and stems.
+Manganese helps plants convert sunlight into energy, and so helps in sustaining their growth.
+Other trace minerals that matter to plant health include chlorine, nickel, and molybdenum.

 Now that we’ve established that the composition of soil has a direct impact on human health, let’s look at some of the environmental factors that can cause nutritional deficiencies in plants.

-While plants absorb certain important substances such as carbon, hydrogen and oxygen from the air and water around them, it relies on soil to supply other necessary micronutrients.
-Ideally, soil should be able to provide all of these nutrients; however, they are often depleted by certain environmental conditions.
+While plants absorb certain important substances such as carbon, hydrogen, and oxygen from the air and water around them, it relies on the soil to supply other necessary micronutrients.
+Ideally, the soil should be able to provide all of these nutrients; however, they are often depleted by certain environmental conditions.